Howard Choder, EA

 Anna has a range of hobbies including: volunteering, being a docent at the Woodland Park Zoo, hiking, snowshoeing, and anything outdoors.

 Nikki moved to the Pacific Northwest with her husband in 1998.
-She worked in the advertising industry until 2004 and became a full time mom to her daughter, Bode.
+She worked in the advertising industry until 2004 and became a full time mom to her son Calvin.
 At age 3, her daughter said that she should probably go to work, as she was in preschool so Nikki took a part time job with The Taxman in 2007.

 Nikki worked as Howard’s assistant until the close of tax season in 2009 and became a personal trainer to other moms she knew from the neighborhood.
 This season Nikki’s back with the Taxman to help in the “busy season” and still works early mornings as a personal trainer doing strength training and cardio exercise.

-Nikki’s interests are skiing, hiking, running in Ragnar relays with friends and volunteering at her daughter’s school.
+Nikki’s interests are skiing, hiking, running in Ragnar relays with friends and volunteering at her son’s school.
 This year she joined a book club in hopes of actually reading a book.

-*In addition to these wonderful attributes, she works well with others and has never bit an IRS worker (yet).
+*In addition to these wonderful attributes, she plays well with others and has never bitten an IRS worker.
+Although, with trying to figure out the new tax law, all bets are off.